 Additional system administrators can be added and their terminal sessions and history audited.
 Also, KeyBox can manage, distribute, and disable public keys that have been setup within the application.
 Key management is enabled by default to prevent unmanaged public keys and enforce best practices.

 KeyBox layers TLS/SSL on top of SSH and acts as a bastion host for administration.
 Protocols are stacked (TLS/SSL + SSH) so infrastructure cannot be exposed through tunneling / port forwarding.
-More details can be found in the following whitepaper: The Security Implications of SSH.
+More details can be found in the following whitepaper: Implementing a Trusted Third-Party System for Secure Shell.

-This project is opensource under the Apache 2.0 licence and contributions are welcome!
+This project is opensource under the Affero General Public License licence and contributions are